pytorchbearer/torchbearer/docs/examples/gan.rst

 To achieve this in torchbearer we can write a new closure.
 Since the individual training loops for the generator and discriminator are the same as a standard training loop we can use a :func:`.base_closure`.
-The base closure takes state keys for required objects (data, model, optimiser, etc.) and returns a standard closure of:
+The base closure takes state keys for required objects (data, model, optimiser, etc.) and returns a standard closure consisting of:

 1. Zero gradients
 2. Forward pass